Pritzker order aims to end subminimum wage for disabled people in state contracts

 Pritzker said about 80 percent of contractors already pay disabled workers the minimum wage, and he agreed that state or federal action is needed to phase out subminimum wage.

-Illinois U.S. Sen. Tammy Duckworth has been an outspoken advocate for ending the 14(c) exemption, he said.
+Illinois U.S. Sen. Tammy Duckworth has been an outspoken advocate for ending the 14© exemption, he said.